No Longer a Prediction: What New Data Tell Us

 Researchers from Illuminate Education compared fall 2020 screening data to results from over one million fall FastBridge screening administrations going back to fall 2016, to reveal substantial math losses and modest reading losses as a result of COVID-19 disruptions.

-Download the brief now to review our findings and recommendations for achieving catch-up growth.
+Download the report now to review our findings and recommendations for achieving catch-up growth.

 About the Authors